 via Easy Drawing Guides

-When one hasn't access to the artifact itself, Mason suggested looking at line drawings.
+When one hasn't access to the artifact itself, Mason suggests drawing from line drawings.